-Ineffectual Sympathetic Antagonist: Rainer Cziommer, the German champ, has a major revenge-on against Fellini for stealing his girlfriendnote though Fellini insists that she came onto him and he just has an "open door" policy.
+Ineffectual Sympathetic Villain: Rainer Cziommer, the German champ, has a major revenge-on against Fellini for stealing his girlfriendnote though Fellini insists that she came onto him and he just has an "open door" policy.
 He doesn't even care about the championship, just about ruining Fellini's chances.
 Unfortunately for him, he's becoming less and less of a threat as time goes on; compare his debut, where he would have gotten Fellini if not for Mao, to Episode 14, where he's literally not even a bump in the road.

 This can be justified, as he spent most of his time building a mobile suit carrier, which doesn't have an official model.
 So he probably spent all of his time building that.
 Since it was destroyed, he was forced used an older model which he probably never upgraded unlike Fellini's Fenice.
 Leaving him with an outdated model.